 Keep your Event Safe and Legal:

 If you are running an event, ensure that your event is safe and legal.
 See below:

 If you are holding a raffle or auction, it is important to be aware of the legalities associated with that.
 You can check the latest information and advice at www.gamblingcommission.gov.uk

-You may need insurance for your event, so make sure you research this prior to your event.
+You may need insurance for your event; please make sure you research this prior to your event.
 Although we are here to help and guide you through your event, we cannot supply insurance.

-If you are organising a food event please ensure that you have considered the food hygiene, please take a look at www.food.gov.uk for more information.
+If you are organising a food event, please ensure that you have considered food hygiene.
+Please look at www.food.gov.uk for more information.